Glottalic theory: Direct and indirect evidence

 While the glottalic theory was originally motivated by typological argument, several proponents, in particular Frederik Kortlandt, have argued for traces of glottalization being found in a number of attested Indo-European languages or the assumption of glottalization explaining previously known phenomena, which lends the theory empirical support.
 (Similarly, the laryngeal theory was proposed before direct evidence in Anatolian was discovered.)

 Among the Indo-Iranian languages, Sindhi reflects the non-aspirated voiced series unconditionally as implosives.
 Kortlandt also points out the distribution of voiced aspirates within Indo-Iranian: they are lacking from the Iranian languages and the Nuristani languages, two of the three accepted main branches of Indo-Iranian, and within the third, Indo-Aryan, also lacking from Kashmiri, which he suggests points to voiced aspirates being an innovation rather than a retention.

 In Germanic, some Danish dialects have clusters of a glottal stop followed by a voiceless stop (vestjysk stød) which correspond with the Proto-Germanic voiceless stops, deriving from the allegedly-glottalized PIE series.
 Kortlandt also proposes word-final glottalization in English to be a retention and derives features such as preaspiration in Icelandic and Faroese and sporadically in Norwegian and certain instances of gemination in Swedish and High German from preglottalization as well.

 In both Latin (Lachmann's law) and Balto-Slavic (Winter's law), vowels are lengthened before a "voiced" consonant.
 It is the same behaviour that vowels exhibit before Proto-Indo-European laryngeals, which are assumed to have included a glottal stop.
 It may be that the glottalic consonants were preglottalized or that they were ejectives that became preglottalized in Italic and Balto-Slavic before losing their glottalization and becoming voiced.
 It is very common in the world's languages for glottal stops to drop and lengthen preceding vowels.
 In Quileute, for example, the sequences /VCʼV/, /VʔCʼV/, and /VːCʼV/, as found in ak’a ~ a’k’a ~ āk’a, are allophones in free variation.

-In Balto-Slavic, glottalization is also directly attested, in the broken tone of Latvian and Žemaitian.
+In Balto-Slavic, Kortlandt argues that the broken tone (i.e. glottalization) feature of Latvian and Žemaitian is not a later development, but a "direct reflection of PIE laryngeals and the glottalic feature".

 Dialects of Armenian also show glottalization.
 It has been argued to be influence from the other Caucasian languages, but Kortlandt argues glottalization cannot be considered a modern innovation and must be reconstructed with a wider dialectal distribution for older stages of Armenian.